 Note: 1 kilogram = 2.2 lbs

-An average adult man needs about 56 g of protein each day.
+An adult male who weighs 80 kg (176 lbs) needs about 64 g of protein each day.

-An average adult female needs about 46 g of protein each day.
+An adult female who weighs 65 kg (143 lbs) needs about 52 g of protein each day.

 The following groups have different protein needs than what is recommended above: